yannmc/Hero/README.md

 # Spells ? :

-At first I was planning on adding speels into the game.
+At first I was planning on adding spells into the game.
 My plan was to be able to spend gold everytime you wanted to activate a spell.
-Unfortunatly, back then school took most of my time and I was unable to 'properly' finish the game.
+Unfortunatly, back then, school took most of my time and I was unable to 'properly' finish the game.

 # Goal behind the app :

-As mentionned above, this game was monstly a fun experience for me, I wanted to see what I was able to do after one and a half semester.
-I ended up being pretty proud of this little game.
-During the development of the game I ended up creating three different kind of monsters, and four minions, while this has nothing to do with programming, I did draw all the sprites myself.
+As mentionned above, this game was mostly a fun experience for me, I wanted to see what I was able to do after one and a half semester.
+During the development of the game I ended up creating three different kind of monsters, and four minions, while this has nothing to do with programming, I did draw all the sprites myself!

 But now, looking back, there is so much that could be improved, starting with the overuse of the browser's localStorage to store all the stats, as well as the layout not being flexible when it comes to the size of the window (resizing the window will littleraly mess-up the layout, but heh!).
 It ended up geing a fun little project which I am proud to share with everyone.